 Depending on the test results, your doctor may refer you to a specialist.

-Treatment and prognosis will depend on the diagnosis.
+Treatment and outlook will depend on the diagnosis.

-To remain healthy, you need to drink fluid with your meals and when you feel thirsty—several glasses a day.
-You can increase your water intake by also eating water-rich foods, such as celery, tomatoes, oranges, and melons.
+To remain healthy, you need to drink fluid regularly throughout the day.
+You can increase your water intake by eating water-rich foods, such as:

 Every organ, tissue, and cell in your body needs water.
 Water helps your body to:

 - rid your body of waste through perspiration, urination, and bowel movements